gsuareztangil/automatic-romancescam-digger/descriptions/preliminaries_descriptions.md

 		print "LibShortText instances are saved in %s" %instanceDir
 ```

-The same approach was used to extract character n-grams, using the following code.
+The same approach was used to extract character and word n-grams, using the following code.

 ```Bash
 from nltk.util import ngrams